 The correct height for your dartboard is: 173 cm (5ft 8 inches) from the floor to the center of your dartboard, or ‘the bullseye’.

-The correct distance of your dartboard is 237cm (7ft 9.25 inch) from the front of your dartboard, not the back of your wall, to the back of its throw line, or the Oche.
+The correct distance of your dartboard is 237cm (7ft 9.25 inches) from the front of your dartboard, not the back of your wall, to the back of its throw line, or the Oche.
 This word, for those who are conversant with dartboard terminology, is the official name of your throw line.

 Mind you, the throw line isn’t a line per se, but a piece of wood positioned in the middle of your floor that also has a unique set of measurements.
 Yes, darting is a precise game, with very precise rules that you’ll need to follow in competitive play.